 Kindness and Helpfulness

 After final exams are over and a few days before graduation, the boys in the Sixth Form gather to choose the one among them who best exemplifies the Eaglebrook spirit, is a friend to all, and is respected for his kindness and helpfulness.
-The Headmaster taps their choice on his shoulder, he runs and hides, and then his classmates search to capture and return him.
+The Head of School taps their choice on his shoulder, he runs and hides, and then his classmates search to capture and return him.
 The Good Fellow is honored with a ceremonial toss into Whipple Pond.
 Read the names of the Good Fellows throughout Eaglebrook history.